tigattack/esxi-config-backup/README.md

       ghcr.io/tigattack/esxi-config-backup
     ```

+> [!NOTE]
-Note: The `--rm` flag in the `docker run` command means the container will be removed once the task succeeds.
+> The `--rm` flag in the `docker run` command means the container will be removed once the task succeeds.
 This is fine, since the backup is a one-shot action.

 ### Cron Schedule Example